When it comes to deciding what is driving

 tables have almost identical results, and the two approaches reinforce each other.

-In the normalization approach, the designer starts with a real-world situation to be modeled and lists the data items that are candidates to become column names in relational tables, together with a list of rules with respect to how these data items are related.
+- together with a list of rules with respect to how these data items are related.

-The objective is to represent all these data items as attributes of tables so that obey restrictive conditions associated with what we call
+The objective is to represent all these data items as attributes of tables so that they obey restrictive conditions associated with what we call

 normal forms[1].